 One of our major goals is to retain each vehicle purchaser as a long-term customer of our parts, service and collision repair department.
-To achieve this, our dealerships offer pre-paid maintenance packages at the time the vehicle is purchased.
-Through targeted marketing, we provide our customers with timely reminders to return for maintenance and servicing work.
-Additionally, some of our dealerships also offer loyalty programs.
+A substantial number of our customers return to our dealerships for other services after the vehicle warranty expires.
 We have entered into a strategic partnership with DealerMine CRM with respect to the establishment of a dedicated business development centre for the service departments of the Company's Canadian dealerships.
+Parts, service and collision repair activities are an integral part of our overall approach to customer service.